fortplot_matplotlib_session.f90 Source File

 end subroutine subplot

 !!
-Initialize a subplot grid using the global figure
+Initialize an nrows-by-ncols subplot grid (matplotlib-compatible)

 integer, intent(in) :: nrows, ncols